 Creation and testing with stakeholders the EUTEx framework: learning management system course, interviews, focus groups, workshop with stakeholders outside the consortium.

-Rolling out of train-the-trainer modules: training and implementation of the modules.
+Rolling out of practical modules: training and implementation of the modules.

-Dissemination of results Europe-wide via the regular mainstream and social media channels.
+Dissemination of results Europe-wide via regular mainstream and social media channels.

-The expected impact is an increase in quality and professionalism of the management of terrorist and extremist offenders and a long-term increase in security in Europe.
-These will be ensured by a needs-based approach, an involvement of the target group in conceptualisation, the train-the-trainer concept to ensure further dissemination, on-the-job training to ensure effectiveness, networking between practice, research and policy.
-Moreover, the project shall increase transnational cooperation between public authorities.
-The general public will benefit from the created EUTEx framework which ensures that terrorist and extremist offenders reintegrate successfully back into society and thus refrain from engaging in violence.
+The expected impact was an increase in quality and professionalism of the management of terrorist and extremist offenders and a long-term increase in security in Europe.
+This was ensured by a needs-based approach, an involvement of the target group in conceptualisation, the training concept to ensure further dissemination, practical training to ensure effectiveness, networking between practice, research and policy.
+Moreover, the project increased transnational cooperation between public authorities.
+The general public benefited from the newly created EUTEx framework which ensures that terrorist and extremist offenders reintegrate successfully back into society and thus refrain from engaging in violence.
 The long-term impact of the action will hence contribute to the decrease in terrorist and extremist violence and to a more secure Europe.